saucelabs/sauce-docs/docs/integrations/bamboo.md

 ###  Enable the Sauce Plugin

 1. Select **Enable Sauce OnDemand**.
-1. In **General Settings**, select the Selenium Version you want to use for your tests.
+1. In **General Settings**, select the Selenium version you want to use for your tests.
 1. Select the **Browser** you want to run your tests against.
 1. Enter the **Max Duration**, **Idle Timeout**, and **Starting Browser URL** settings for your test.
-1. Deselect the default **Enable Sauce Connect** setting if you do not need to launch a secure Sauce Connect instance in order to run your Job (the instance will automatically close when the Job completes).
+1. Deselect the default **Enable Sauce Connect** setting if you do not need to launch a secure Sauce Connect Proxy instance in order to run your job (the instance will automatically close when the job completes).
 1. Click **Save**.

 ### Run the Example Tests